-2 Approach
+2.1 Approach

-2.1 Model Framework
+2.1.1 Model Framework

-The one-dimensional model of chemical transport within sediment caps, Capsim (version 3.8; Reible 2017), was used for this evaluation.
+The one-dimensional model of chemical transport within sediment caps, CapSim (version 3.8; Reible 2017), was used for this evaluation.
 This model simulates the time-variable fate and transport of chemicals (dissolved and sorbed phases) under the processes of advection, diffusion/dispersion, biodegradation, bioturbation/bioirrigation, and exchange with the overlying surface water within a sediment cap.
 This model and its predecessor versions have been used to support the evaluation and design of sediment caps at numerous cleanup sites around the United States and internationally.
 Details on the model structure and underlying theory and equations are provided in Lampert and Reible (2009), Go et al. (2009), and Shen et al. (2018).

-2.2 Simulation Approach
+2.1.2 Simulation Approach

-As shown in the schematic on the left of Figure G-2, caps in clamming areas (including intertidal areas of Area 18) need to include a clam habitat layer on top of the cap erosion protection layer, which in turn is on top of the chemical isolation layer.
-At 30% RD, it has yet to be decided whether these layers will be separate, or whether a combined layer(s) will support more than one function (e.g., chemical isolation and erosion protection requirements can sometimes be met with a single layer of material).
-Therefore, for the purposes of the 30% RD, the model domain was simplified, such that the entire simulated cap thickness was represented as a layer of granular material having geotechnical properties that are representative of both the chemical isolation material and the erosion protection material1 (i.e., porosity and dry bulk density; see schematic on the right of Figure G-2).
-As the design progresses, this simplified assumption will be revisited.
+As shown in the schematic on the left of Figure G-2, caps in clamming areas (including intertidal areas) need to include a clam habitat layer on top of the cap erosion protection layer, which in turn is on top of the chemical isolation layer.
+Combined layers can support more than one function (e.g., chemical isolation and erosion protection requirements can sometimes be met with a single layer of material).
+Therefore, for the purposes of the example design, the model domain was simplified, such that the entire simulated cap thickness was represented as a layer of granular material having geotechnical properties that are representative of both the chemical isolation material and the erosion protection material (i.e., porosity and dry bulk density; see schematic on the right of Figure G-2).

-1 The key geotechnical parameters for cap design, porosity and bulk density, do not vary significantly between the typical materials that are used for chemical isolation and erosion protection.
+&lt;sup>1 The key geotechnical parameters for cap design, porosity and bulk density, do not vary significantly between the typical materials that are used for chemical isolation and erosion protection.